 Australian Centre for the Moving Image

-Royal Botanic Gardens offer 35 hectares (86 acres) of extensively landscaped grounds featuring thousands of plants from across Australia and around the world.
+Royal Botanic Gardens encompasses 35 hectares (86 acres) of extensively landscaped grounds featuring thousands of plants from across Australia and around the world.
 Enjoy a leisurely stroll through a variegated landscape of plants, shrubs, and trees.
 Free guided walks or self-guided audio walks are available.

 Queen Victoria Market

-The southern hemisphere's largest open-air market, the Queen Victoria Market offers fresh farm produce and a variety of merchandise.
-It's a modern Arabian Nights bazaar and a historic Melbourne landmark dating back more than 120 years.Continue to 9 of 10 below.
+The southern hemisphere's largest open-air market, the Queen Victoria Market brings together purveyors of fresh farm produce and a variety of merchandise.
+It's a modern Arabian Nights bazaar and a historic Melbourne landmark dating back more than 120 years.